-- Planet If measures relating to CO2 and the energy transition are not properly executed, the Fund's sustainability profile will become insufficiently future-proof.
-A negative impact on the Fund's yield returns could follow. - Property If competitive sustainability labels are not sufficiently incorporated into the Fund's policy, there is a risk that the Fund's profile may become insufficiently future-proof.
-The risk of 'stranded assets' arises; dwellings that cannot meet sustainability standards will face depreciation and declining yield returns over the long term and will not comply with new regulations.
+- Impact If the targeted impact scores cannot be realised, the risk occurs that the Fund's profile becomes insufficiently future proof. - Sustainability If the aimed contribution to environment and society will be insufficiently realised, the sustainability profile of the Fund could be negatively impacted.
+The risk of 'stranded assets' arises; buildings that cannot meet sustainability standards will face depreciation and declining yield returns on the long term, and will not comply with new regulations.
 A mismatch with the client's risk appetite could occur. - Partners If partnerships with chain partners are not sufficiently complied with, the sustainability profile of the portfolio could deviate from best practices in the real estate market. - People If too little attention is paid to personal employee development and satisfaction scores fall below expectations, the Fund's activities could be negatively impacted.